openstack/ceilometer/doc/source/configuration.rst

     3. From the per-agent default discovery.

 The *transformers* section of a pipeline sink provides the possibility to add a list of transformer definitions.
-The names of the transformers should be the same as the names of the related extensions in setup.cfg.
+The names of the transformers should be the same as the names of the related extensions in :file:`setup.cfg`.
 For a more detailed description, please see the `transformers`_ section of the Administrator Guide of Ceilometer.

 .. _transformers: http://docs.openstack.org/admin-guide/telemetry-data-collection.html#transformers

 The *publishers* section contains the list of publishers, where the samples data should be sent after the possible transformations.
-The names of the publishers should be the same as the related names of the plugins in setup.cfg.
+The names of the publishers should be the same as the related names of the plugins in :file:`setup.cfg`.

 The default configuration can be found in `pipeline.yaml`_.